rhiannonmcn/Love-Light-Photography/README.md

 * The gallery is easy to use, with a hover function on the images drawing the users eye to the cursor.

-* The Galloery page is fully responsive and as the screen reduces in size the columns of images reduce until mobile size where the images are full width.
+* The Gallery page is fully responsive and as the screen reduces in size the columns of images reduce until mobile size where the images are full width.

 ![Desktop Gallery Page](assets/images/readme-images/gallery-page.png)